 To wrap things up, you can run a simple survey to get feedback on how well you did.
-Make it short, so it’s easy for the attendees to fill out.
-Don’t forget to encourage your participants to complete it right on the spot.
-This way you are likely to get more responses.
+Make it short, so it’s easy for the attendees to complete.
+Don’t forget to activate the feedback survey while your attendees are still on the call so they get to fill it out.

 - How would you rate this webinar? (star rating)

 - What was your main takeaway from this webinar? (open text)

 - Any suggestions for the speaker? (open text)

 9. Finish your webinar with a call to action

 Instead of just closing the conversation, provide ways for your participants to keep in touch with you.
 Share your contact info with them, prompt them to follow you on social media for more relevant content, or invite them to register for your next webinar.

 If you have resources that your attendees might find useful, like a blog post, ebook or a guide, direct them to it at the end of your webinar or send them links in the follow-up email.

 We hope you found these tips useful and that you’re ready to run more engaging and enjoyable webinars.